jeremytammik/tbc/a/1450_mep_system_json_graph.md

 Thank you very much for those improvements!

-If you run into any issues with RevitLookup, please fork the repository, implement and test your changes, and issue a pull request for me to integrate them back into the master branch.
+If you run into any issues with RevitLookup yourself, please fork the repository, implement and test your changes, and issue a pull request for me to integrate them back into the master branch.

 Thank you!